Speeding up process key to more affordable housing in Bentonville, study finds

 The Bentonville City Council formed the the Housing Affordability Workgroup on Nov.
 9, 2021.
 The work group presented its report to the council Jan.
 21.

 Its recommendations include revamping the city building codes and ordinances to speed up the permitting processes for housing, encouraging mixed business and residential use projects and allowing more units per acre.
-The group also proposes a fast track process to approve housing affordable to most people, dubbed ARROW.
+The group also proposes a fast-track process, dubbed ARROW, to approve housing affordable to most people.
 ARROW would give such projects priority on matters from approval to lowering of city impact fees.

 "Supply never caught up with demand since the great recession" of 2008 to 2009, said Bill Burckart, a City Council member who is also a past president of the Arkansas Home Builders Association and a member of the work group.